 Weighing yourself on a weekly basis is one of the most important parts of a diet and exercise program.
 A daily or weekly weigh-in can keep you focused and moving toward your goals, and you’ll have the added motivation of seeing your weight drop on the scale over the weeks, months, and years.
-The only problem with weighing yourself weekly on a traditional scale is that you only see a number on a scale, and when you only look at your weight you don’t get a look at the bigger picture of your overall health.
+The only problem with weighing yourself weekly on a traditional scale is that you only see a number.
+And when you only look at your weight, you don’t get a full, bigger picture of your overall health.
 Smart scales are one of the recent additions to the connected health technologies available to make staying healthy easier to accomplish.

 With a smart scale, you’ll see that your body weight is just one part of the puzzle when it comes to your health.
 Smart scales can measure a range of health indicators like body fat, body mass index (BMI), standing heart rate, bone mass, and more.

 A smart scale is a bathroom scale that looks just like a traditional scale, but this is a scale that connects and communicates data with other devices.
 The main difference between a traditional scale and a smart scale is that the smart scale compiles more than just one metric of your overall health, and it shares that data so you can easily save it for future reference.
 Some scales are able to capture data like heart rate, bone density, and body mass index then transmit that data to your phone or tablet so you can see a history of your overall progress.
 Additionally, many work in sync with fitness trackers and multiple health applications, thereby offering additional functionality and benefits.

 Why should you choose a smart scale?